 You know the feeling: you’re ready to go, and suddenly your car won’t start.
 For many drivers, it’s likely the case of a dead or dying car battery.
 Fortunately, with a jumpstart from another vehicle, you should be able to get your vehicle running again so you can drive it to the nearest mechanic.
 Every car should have a set of jumper cables in the trunk.
-Check out this step-by-step guide to jumpstarting your vehicle so you’ll be prepared the next time an emergency strikes.
+Check out this step-by-step guide to jumpstarting your vehicle from Advantage Auto Service so you’ll be prepared the next time an emergency strikes.

 Use these step-by-step instructions to help you get your vehicle jumpstarted correctly: